JesseKopra/Showcase/BigBrain/README.md

-"BigBrain, a quiz game for Android using React Native"
+BigBrain, a quiz game for Android using React Native